Constrained Meta Reinforcement Learning with Provable Test-Time Safety: Algorithm Design

-Observe that Algorithm~\ref{alg_train}, including all oracle calls, is executed in the training environment, where samples are relatively inexpensive due to the availability of simulators.
+Observe that Algorithm~\ref{alg_train}, including all oracle calls, is executed in the training environment, where samples are relatively inexpensive due to the availability of a simulator.
 Combined with the third point of Lemma~\ref{lemma: pretraining bound}, this ensures that Algorithm~\ref{alg_train} can be implemented in finite time.
+Furthermore, all oracles apply to both finite and continuous state and action spaces, as the underlying methods support such settings.